Should I take STEP 2 or STEP 3?

 Which STEP paper should I take?

-If you are taking STEP to meet an Imperial offer, or to take advantage of a reduced offer from Warwick, Durham, or UCL, you might only be required to take one STEP paper.
+If you are taking STEP to meet an Imperial or Warwick offer, or to take advantage of a reduced offer from Durham, UCL, or Warwick (Department of Statistics), you might only be required to take one STEP paper.
 In this case, the typical offer condition/requirement is grade 2 in either paper.
-Visit this article to learn more about the STEP requirements of different universities.

 If your offer conditions do not specify which paper to take, you should first consider sitting both papers, because it provides an additional chance to meet the offer condition.
-Aside from paying an extra registration fee, there is no disadvantage to sitting both papers.
+Aside from paying an extra registration fee (and learning the extra content for STEP 3 if you don't take the full A Level Further Mathematics), there is no disadvantage to sitting both papers.
 STEP is just an exam, so you don't have to declare your result on your academic record like you would a GCSE or A Level qualification.
-STEP is always unpredictable, and one paper might simply go better than the other on the day.
-You might also find that one of the papers happens to be particularly straightforward and plays to your strengths.
+STEP is always unpredictable, and one paper might simply go better than the other on the day, so having an extra chance to do well could be valuable.
+You might also find that one of the papers happens to be particularly straightforward and plays to your strengths; for example, the STEP 3 paper might be a particularly easy paper and STEP 2 very difficult on a particular year.

 Cambridge